Course Catalog - Use Case - How to Build a University Catalog

 In this example we'll consider how to build a university catalog with your courses.

-We consider that you have already bought the CM Course Catalog, but not installed it.
+We consider that you have already bought the WordPress Course Catalog plugin, but not installed it.

 This documentation follows: